4gotn/make/docs/0/active.md

 </center>

-The lesson here is that achieving state-of-the-art results can ne achieved with smarter questioning, not planetary-scale computation.
+The lesson here is that achieving state-of-the-art results can ne achieved with smarter questioning, not planetary-scale computation (i.e. big AI tools like large language models, or LLMs).
-Active learning addresses many common  LLM concerns such as slow training times, excessive energy needs, esoteric hardware requirements, testability, reproducibility, and  explainability.
+Active learning addresses many common  concerns about AI such as slow training times, excessive energy needs, esoteric hardware requirements, testability, reproducibility, and  explainability.